-IEDA will use the following criteria to rank applications for Round 3:
+IEDA will use the following criteria to rank applications:

 - 1. Rank the level of development of plans, renderings, and specifications provided - 2.
-Rank the project's location outside of the 500-year floodplain other than Zone X protected by levee
+Rank the wind resiliency features - 3.
+Rank the Green Score: the degree to which the proposed project is consistent with sustainability and smart growth principles and the degree to which the project exceeds the Iowa Green Communities Criteria (higher points for requesting and integrating additional green and resiliency construction offsets) - 4.
+Rank how the project included the recommendations provided in the IEDA design consultation - 5.
+Rank whether the project intends to comply with the U.S. Department of Energy Zero Energy Ready Homes program requirements and obtain certification - 6.
+Rank the project's alignment with the applicant's Community Development and Housing Needs Assessment - 7.
+Rank the community's proposed steps to Affirmatively Further Fair Housing - 8.
+Rank how well the project furthers infill and/or orderly development - 9.
+Rank the project's shovel readiness

-- 3. Rank the degree to which the proposed project is consistent with sustainability and smart growth principles and the degree to which the project exceeds the NGBS Silver or the Iowa Green Streets Criteria (higher points for requesting and integrating additional green and resiliency housing construction offsets) - 4.
-Rank whether the project intends to comply with the U.S. Department of Energy Zero Energy Ready Homes program requirements and obtain certification - 5.
-Rank the project's alignment with the applicant's Community Development and Housing Needs Assessment - 6.
-Rank the community's proposed steps to Affirmatively Further Fair Housing - 7.
-Rank how well the project furthers infill, compact, transit-oriented development, and/or orderly development - 8.
-Rank the project's access to biking/walking trails, open space/recreation, and parks - 9.
-Rank the project's access to public transit and/or alternative forms of transportation - 10.
-Rank the project's shovel readiness - 11.
-Rank how well documented the other funding sources are - 12.
-Rank the level of optional local match - 13.
+- 10. Rank how well documented the other funding sources are - 11.
+Rank the level of optional local match - 12.
 Rank how detailed the development team is.
-Does it include email and phone number contact information for all development team members? - 14.
-Rank how experienced the development team is with green and resilient building standards - 15.
-Rank how experienced the development team is with HUD or federally funded projects.
+Does it include email and phone number contact information for all development team members? - 13.
+Rank how experienced the development team is with green and resilient building standards and/or the Iowa Green Streets criteria. - 14.
+Rank how experienced the development team is with HUD or federally funded projects. - 15.
+Rental only: Rank how detailed the pro forma and rent calculation worksheet is.